-Are you accruing pension with BeFrank?
-Each month, your employer deposits an amount: your pension contribution.
+When you accrue pension with BeFrank, each month your employer deposits an amount: your pension contribution.
 Most schemes also allow you to make extra pension contributions.
 How exactly do we calculate your contribution?

 We base the amount of your contribution on: